agrc/gis.utah.gov/_posts/2018-04-11-dont-make-users-think-about-updating-software.md

 # tl;dr
 ## AGRC Extension Building v2.0.0

-AGRC has created [Pro Evergreen](https://github.com/steveoh/pro-evergreen), an auto update utility for ArcGIS Pro add-ins.
+AGRC has created [Pro Evergreen](https://github.com/steveoh/pro-evergreen), an autoupdate utility for ArcGIS Pro add-ins.
 Every add-in that comes out of AGRC will use this package to keep the add-ins evergreen.
 Pro Evergreen has the functionality to compare the installed version of an add-in with the latest releases on GitHub.
 More importantly, the functionality to update an add-in is quite simple for the developer.

 > evergreen.Update(newVersion);